 How do I uninstall a VPN extension from Edge?

 Open Edge > Extensions, find the VPN extension, click Remove, and confirm.
 You may also disable it from the toolbar if you want to pause protection temporarily.
+Geo vpn download guide for streaming, privacy, and geo-restricted content on all devices 2026

 Can I use VPN on mobile Edge?